-Community Residential Short Stay and Treatment Program (CRESST) - Emergency Mental Health Treatment
+Community Residential Short Stay Treatment (CRESST) - Emergency Mental Health Treatment

 Provided by Fraser Health

-The CRESST team works with the individual on symptom management and stabilization, building on coping skills, fine-tuning medications, and increasing knowledge about mental illness.
-Services include but are not limited to the following:
+The CRESST team works with the individual on managing symptoms, supporting stabilization, developing coping skills, adjusting medications, and increasing knowledge about mental health.

-• Psychiatric and other assessments to understand the persons psychiatric and social support needs
+• Psychiatric and other assessments to understand the individual's psychiatric and social support needs

-• Care or wellness plan to support the person’s goals
+• Care or wellness plan to support the individual’s goals

 • Medication review, adjustment, monitoring and management